Maintaining County Roads

 Funding for road maintenance operations comes from two primary sources.
 The first is from the State of Missouri in the form of the county's share of revenues from highway user fees, which comes from gas taxes and motor vehicle sales, of which St. Charles County receives approximately $4.4 million.

 The other source is proceeds from the road and bridge allocation on property taxes collected in the county.
 Approximately $19.7 million is received from these local property taxes.

 Types of Road Maintenance

-The unincorporated areas of the county have approximately 475 miles of asphalt streets / roadways.
-Each year, the County Highway Department spends approximately $1.8 million on overlays to restore the roads to a smooth condition, which allows approximately 35 miles of roadways to be resurfaced each year.
+The unincorporated areas of the county have approximately 415 miles of asphalt streets / roadways.
+Each year, the County Highway Department spends approximately $2.9 million on overlays and sealing to restore and keep the roads in a good condition, which allows approximately 70 miles of roadways to be resurfaced and/or sealed each year.
 Work is done both by county forces and contracted out to private contractors.